fellipedemoraes/fellipedemoraes/README.md

 👯 I’m looking to collaborate on PBI, Metabase, Data Models and more <br>
 🤔 I’m looking for help with learning <br>
 💬 Ask me about everything <br>
-📫 How to reach me: social medias linkedin or instagram <br>
+📫 How to reach me: social medias linkedin oor here <br>

 <p align="center">
   Visitor count<br>